 - OSTEOCHONDROSIS (OCD)

 It has been demonstrated that mares producing foals suffering from OCD are statistically those who have, at the end of gestation, shown high insulin discharges after feeds.
-In fact it would seem that hyperinsulinaemia disrupts the healthy development of cartilage cells by delaying their maturity.
+Indeed, hyperinsulinaemia can interfere with the growth and development of cartilage cells resulting in :

-Consequently, feeding high GI indexed carbohydrates to broodmares at the end of pregnancy, or to foals seems to be a predisposing factor (see graph on the right).
+Thus, the junction between the cartilage and the bone will become irregular and the persisting cartilage soft and weak.
+Consequently, feeding high GI indexed carbohydrates to broodmares at the end of pregnancy, or to foals is a predisposing factor (see graph on the right).

 … AND FLAKED CEREALS